 Yes!
 The Software Craftsmanship Guild was acquired by online technology company The Learning House, Inc., which enables us to provide more bootcamps in more locations.
 We changed our name to The Software Guild to reflect our new commitment to expanding opportunities to all, while still maintaining our dedication to being a guild for the 21st century.

 Our program exposes you to the entire application process from beginning to end.
 After 12 weeks in-person or 10 months online, you’ll be proficient in Java or .NET/C# and will be ready to apply your skills at the job you want.
-Android and iOS courses to become available in mid-2017.
+The online Android course teaches fundamentals from Android Studio to app distribution via the Google Play Store in just 16 weeks.

-In addition to the tools and techniques you’ll learn for Java, .NET/C#, Android or iOS we emphasize the importance of foundational learning.
+In addition to the tools and techniques you’ll learn for Java, .NET/C#, or Android, we emphasize the importance of foundational learning.
 With broad knowledge of underlying principles in development, you’ll be prepared to expand your skills to learn new languages and frameworks once you graduate from our program.

 The in-person program costs $13,750, which covers space, instruction, licenses and other such expenses.
-Online tuition is $12,000.
+Online .NET/C# or Java tuition is $12,000.
+Online Mobile-Android tuition is $7500.
 The enrollment team will discuss payment structure during the interview portion of the application process.
 For more information about these programs, please contact us.

 Yes.
 We realize that coming up with $7,500-$13,750 is difficult so we have developed a relationship with multiple lenders to help you finance our program, including: